Donald Trump’s Healthcare Reform: The GOP’s Proposed Plan To Repeal And Replace Obamacare

 President Donald Trump’s first order of presidential business was the signing of an executive order that, according to some, could cause the federal health insurance marketplace to fail.
 This order permits the Health and Human Services (HHS) secretary to allow exemptions for hardship to individuals who choose not to obtain health insurance coverage.
 With these exemptions, there is a possibility that, while the chronically ill will seek insurance options, healthy individuals may choose to forgo coverage leaving the risk pool unbalanced.

 Currently, the Republican-controlled Senate is nearly unanimous in their support for an outright repeal of Obamacare.
-President Trump, however, has said numerous times that his plan is to repeal and replace Obamacare almost simultaneously, keeping those who want to carry insurance, insured.
+President Trump, however, has said numerous times that his plan is to repeal and replace Obamacare almost simultaneously, keeping those who want to carry insurance insured.
 Certain portions of the Affordable Care Act that are collectively popular will likely be a proposed portion of President Trump’s replacement plan, including the claim that nobody will be left uninsured as witnessed in the following video.

 Donald Trump’s initial plan was to completely repeal and replace Obamacare, suggesting that nobody should be forced to purchase health insurance coverage.
 Trump seems to have backed down on the complete repeal, which isn’t surprising given how intricate the Affordable Care Act is.
 It requires 60 votes in the Senate to actually repeal and replace Obamacare.